-Vietnam-Mosaic of Contrast, is a compilation of 150 best photos from Réhahn taken in 2014-2015.
-This BIG COFFEE TABLE BOOK (2.3kg, 28x33cm) is a diary of the French photographer’s journey in his new homeland, Vietnam, and its people, culture, lifestyle.Pre - Order.
-In stock on 15 November
+Vietnam-Mosaic of Contrast, is a compilation of 145 best photos of Réhahn.
+This BIG COFFEE TABLE BOOK (2.3kg, 28x33cm) is a diary of Réhahn's journey in his new homeland, Vietnam, and its people, culture, lifestyle.This book will be signed by the artist.

 CHILDREN OF VIETNAM is a small photobook displaying more than 70 of Rehahn’s best photographs taken during his excursion in 2014.
-The photographs were taken in remote areas in the North West (Dien Bien Phu, Y-Ty, Moc Chau …) and in the Central Highlands ((Kontum, Dalat, Dak Nong…)
+The photographs were taken in remote areas in the North West (Dien Bien Phu, Y-Ty, Moc Chau …) and in the Central Highlands (Kontum, Dalat, Dak Nong…)

 Kim Luan is a 6 year-old girl from the M'Nong Minority living in the Central Highlands of VietnamThis photo was featured in several prestiguous magazine such National Geographic, Conde Nast Traveller, Daily Mail, Repubblica, Times, BBC, Saigon Times....
 Photo taken in October 2014 in Buon Ma Thuot

 Madam Xong is the most famous photo of Réhahn.
-This photo officially entered the collection of the Women's Museum of Hanoi on 8th March 2016.The Giga size is limited to 3 copies worldwide.
-The first copy has been sold on 29/12/2017 for 30 000 usd to an Australian collector.
-The price of the second one is 50 000 usd and the last one will be 100 000 usd....
+This photo officially entered the collection of the Women's Museum of Hanoi on 8th March 2016 The Giga size is limited to 3 copies worldwide.
+The 1st copy has been sold on 29/12/2017 for 30 000 usd to an Australian collector.
+The 2nd was sold for 50 000 usd on July 2018 and the last one is at 150 000 usd....